-The final project is the assessment of the compentences gained by the Student, his/her maturity in the methodologic approach and the acquisition of the relevant technical and cultural tools; this will translate into a final work that will show evidence of all aspects and steps that are part of the candidates' educational path.
+The final project (Thesis) is the assessment of the compentences gained by the Student, his/her maturity in the methodologic approach and the acquisition of the relevant technical and cultural tools; this will translate into a final work that will show evidence of all aspects and steps that are part of the candidates' educational path.
 The final project will consist in the development of a work that will demonstrate a concrete application of the theoretical and cultural studies undertaken, as well as a critical approach towards primary and secondary research on a free-choice topic.
-Candidates will develop a precise strategic plan for a design brand, to be supported by a deep and focused research on cultural and social aspects, that will also highlight key reference values and a plan for their communication, through carefully planned channels and tools.
+The candidates shall develop a personal project for a product or furniture piece, supported by a deep research on the chosen inspiration theme - and that will show a clearly innovative approach; their project will also have to demonstrate an accurate definition and planning of all technical and structural aspects, as well as an efficient integration of aesthetic and semantic aspects of the product.